 B12 is found in poultry, meat, fish, and dairy products, so it is abundantly found in many food items.
 It also can be stored in the body so it’s not one that’s commonly thought of as something people lack—that is unless the person is vegetarian or vegan.

-Magnesium plays a role in more than 300 different chemical reactions in your body; everything from your muscles to your nerves need this mineral to function properly.
+Magnesium plays a role in more than 300 different chemical reactions in your body; everything from your muscles to your nerves needs this mineral to function properly.
 Interestingly, the kidneys have a unique relationship with magnesium in that they can reduce the amount lost in urine to keep more magnesium in your body if needed.

-Unfortunately, there are still people who face magnesium deficiencies whether because of poor diet choices, digestive disorders, or because of the medications they take.
+Unfortunately, there are still people who face magnesium deficiencies whether because of poor diet choices, digestive disorders or because of the medications they take.

 If you’re looking to consume more magnesium, focus on eating leafy green vegetables, whole grains, beans, nuts, and fish.
 There are also supplements if you don’t eat enough of these foods.
+Live Conscious MagWell™ combines the support of magnesium with D3 and bioavailable forms zinc to support bone, immune, and overall health.

 Waking Up To Wellness